yonghaason/PrimalMeetLWE/experiments/c_fast/README.md

 This will make executables `adm_test`, `cons_test`, `nc_test` in the same directory.

 ### Experiment 1.
 Admissible Probability
+This experiments confirms the exact formula of the admissible probability in the Supplementary Materials.
 A simple test for admissible probability.
 ```bash
 ./adm_test